 Dad’s feeling is that Kptlt.
 Auffermann could have done so much more damage, but was eager get out of Carlisle Bay, as he probably knew that soon after his first torpedo had been fired Trinidad would have been informed and he wouldn’t have wanted to have been trapped in the shallow clear waters of Carlisle Bay when planes with depth charges arrived!

 Doreen Weatherhead is my godmother, who was ten at the time that the Cornwallis was torpedoed.

 My godmother says she could clearly see an officer in the conning tower and two sailors running across the deck and the markings on the conning tower.
 She says she was pretty frightened and she and Ann got out of the sea without rushing in case they aroused the suspicions of the German sailors.

 Once out of sight they rushed back to Hythe where Doreen phoned her father who should have been in barracks.
 He was not in barracks and was at home with measles.
 Doreen’s father Capt.
 Weatherhead then phoned both Army units on the coast and Government House.
 Capt.
 Weatherhead was told that nobody else had reported anything and that his daughter who was just ten must have made a mistake.

 Unfortunately a few hours later Doreen was proved to be correct.
-My Godmother says she has never been able to understand how nobody in Oistins or down the Maxwell Coast had seen the German U-Boat 514 when it surfaced!
+My Godmother says she has never been able to understand how nobody in Oistins or down the Maxwell Coast had not seen the German U-Boat 514 when it surfaced!

 Doreen Weatherhead’s story has been recounted to me regularly over the years.
 It is now also covered in Pat S.R.
 Callender’s book: “Flight Paths & Missing Connections @ Barbados A Memoir” published in April 2018 by Caribbean Chapters Publishing, pages 64 to 67.